Help Center

 How to Make Filters Multilingual Using WPML

-From this tutorial, you will learn how to get your WP website translation-ready and find out which WPML modules are needed to translate the site content added with JetSmartFilters widgets.
+From this tutorial, you will learn how to get your WordPress website translation-ready and find out which WPML modules are needed to translate the site content added with JetSmartFilters widgets.

-JetSmartFilters is a Crocoblock plugin embracing 12 filter types for Elementor & Gutenberg.
+JetSmartFilters is a plugin embracing various filter types for Elementor, Bricks, and Gutenberg.
 Using its functionalities, you can create hierarchical filtering tools powered by AJAX and apply them to any WordPress theme, page, and post type.

 Things to know

-JetSmartFilters is a Crocoblock plugin that functions as much on the backend as it does in the front.
-To put it simply, you must dedicate some time to translating taxonomies, category slugs, custom fields, and strings.
-Otherwise, the translated smart filters won’t be working on the second-language page.
+JetSmartFilters is a Crocoblock plugin that functions equally on the backend and frontend.
+To create fully translated filters, you should dedicate some time to translating taxonomies, category slugs, custom fields, and strings.
+Otherwise, the translated smart filters won’t work on the second-language page.
 Let’s dive into the foremost preparations.

 Make the posts translatable

-Proceed to WPML > Settings.
-Open the Multilingual Content Setup tab and head to the Post Types Translation section.
+In the Multilingual Content Setup tab, go down to the Post Types Translation section.
 Next, look through it and locate the Smart Filters post type.

-• Translatable – use translation if available or fallback to default language.
-When this option is selected, the items’ translations will be shown where provided.
-The items with no translation will be outputted in the default language;
+• Translatable – use translation if available or fallback to default language — when this option is selected, the items’ translations will be shown where provided.
+The items with no translation will be output in the default language;

 Make the Smart Filters post type translatable and then hit “Save.”